Steffo99/todocolors/README.md

 >
 > Features may be changed, break, or have security issues without anything being communicated!
 >
-> The code is also rough and undocumented, and may get rewritten from scratch for the next iteration of the project!
+> The code is a bit better now, but still may get rewritten from scratch for the next iteration of the project!
->
-> Terms are also written half in Italian and half in English for whatever reason.
-Whoops!
 >
 > Use and contribute at your own risk.